 Once the five-day lecture portion of the class is complete, students will be asked to submit a prompt-driven writing assignment of a specified page count in order to test out their new skills.
 Participants will have the option of posting their homework for input from classmates.

-From the assignments, three submissions will be selected at random to be critiqued by Suzy and shared with the class for more in-depth study on how to apply the lessons.
+From the assignments, five submissions will be selected at random to be critiqued by Suzy and shared with the class for more in-depth study on how to apply the lessons.

-And as an added, final bonus: Three more students will be selected at random at the end of class to have their work critiqued by Suzy—anything they want, up to 10 pages.
-She'll then deliver detailed, line-by-line critiques to those students.
+And as an added, final bonus: Three more students will be selected at random at the end of class to have their work critiqued by Suzy—anything they want, up to ten pages.
+She'll then deliver detailed, line-by-line critiques to those students post-class.